-From the beginning of time, women have been cared for and nurtured as they become mothers.
+From the beginning of time, people have been cared for and nurtured during pregnancy, birth and postpartum.
 Family, friends and neighbors from the community would rally around the new family to help guide them through their tender early weeks and months with a new baby.

 Today, we’ve expanded and professionalized these roles!
 DONA International is the world’s leader in training, certifying and supporting birth and postpartum doulas everywhere.

 Read below for more information about the role of birth and postpartum doulas!

 They nurture, support and offer expert guidance for families during their pregnancy, birth and the early postpartum time.
 There is incredible evidence that shows how birth doulas improve outcomes!